Ancient Athens and the Roman Republic

 The presidency of Donald J. Trump gave rise to the most serious abuses of power in US history ─ surpassing the Watergate scandal.

-Separately, Trump was impeached two times by Congress ─ unprecedented in US history both in number and the scope of charges.
+Separately, Trump was impeached two times by Congress ─ unprecedented in US history both in number and the scope of the charges.

-Separately, the House of Representatives brought impeachment charges against Trump two times ─ unprecedented in US history both in number and the scope of charges.
+Separately, the House of Representatives brought impeachment charges against Trump two times ─ unprecedented in US history both in number and the scope of the charges.

 The January 6 Special Committee issued an 845-page report detailing a “multi-part conspiracy to overturn the results of the 2020 election."
 An illustration showing a meeting of President Donald Trump pressuring Department of Justice officials.